-- Financial comply with annual budget - Northland 2025 Regional Action Plan developed - Minimum of 150 unique business engagements and \$500,000 invested in building capacity in Northland firms - Investments made in strengthening and diversifying the Northland economy facilitated by Northland Inc board recommendation made on a minimum of 4 projects - Minimum of two partner projects with Iwi, hapu and/or Māori collective organisations - Minimum of 5% increase in website traffic on Northlandnz.com.
+- Financial comply with annual budget - Northland 2025 Regional Action Plan developed - Minimum of 150 unique business engagements and \$500,000 invested in building capacity in Northland firms - Investments made in strengthening and diversifying the Northland economy facilitated by Northland Inc

+- board recommendation made on a minimum of 4 projects

+- Minimum of two partner projects with iwi, hapu and/or Māori collective organisations - Minimum of 5% increase in website traffic on Northlandnz.com.

-Council's has until 30 April to give its feedback to Northland Inc on the draft SOI and the final SOI must be delivered to council by 30 June 2014.
+Council gave its feedback to Northland Inc on the draft SOI during April 2014 and the final SOI must be delivered to council by 30 June 2014.